Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 ##### Ready

 The drone is ready for arming and flight commands.
-Requires operator to acknowledge by toggling left switch
+Requires operator to acknowledge by toggling left switch.

 ```
 Blue / Off / Blue / Off...